BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 24:36 And Sarah my master's wife bare a son to my master when she was old: and unto him hath he given all that he hath.

+24:37 And my master made me swear, saying, Thou shalt not take a wife to my son of the daughters of the Canaanites, in whose land I dwell: 24:38 But thou shalt go unto my father's house, and to my kindred, and take a wife unto my son.

+24:39  And I said unto my master, Peradventure the woman will not follow me.

 ## The Book of Psalms